ShinyFabio/ADViSELipidomics_book/01-intro.Rmd

 # Install
 ADViSELipidomics is a stand-alone Shiny application developed in RStudio IDE (RStudio > 1.4) and implemented using the R language (R > 4.0), available at the following GitHub page: https://github.com/ShinyFabio/ADViSELipidomics.
 ADViSELipidomics is multi-platform.
-We tested its functionalities on the main operating systems: Windows 10, Windows 11, macOS 12, Ubuntu 18, Ubuntu 20.
+We tested its functionalities on the main operating systems: Windows 10, Windows 11, macOS 12, Ubuntu 18, and Ubuntu 20.
 The user must first install R (https://www.r-project.org) and R studio (https://www.rstudio.com), if not yet available.
 Then, before installing ADViSELipidomics, the user might need to perform a few supplementary steps that depend on the operating systems:

 -   **Windows** Install Rtools, a collection of tools necessary for building R packages in Windows, available at the following link: <https://cran.r-project.org/bin/windows/Rtools>